Dit artikel wordt u aangeboden door Fidelity International.

 The most prominent issue has been the withdrawal of corporate and trading activity from Russia.
 While Western governments have sanctioned Russian individuals and institutions, many Western companies have been self-sanctioning, often on moral grounds.
 This may mark a moment of recalibration of sovereign environmental, social and governance (ESG) risk globally, and the increasing materiality of values-based business risk, which companies and investors will now have to consider.

 In many cases, action over Ukraine was decisive.
 A swathe of well-known brands like McDonald’s and Apple wasted little time before halting their Russian businesses.
 Coca-Cola, which first sold drinks in Russia towards the end of the Cold War for profit and as a form of diplomacy, has also pulled out.
-According to the Yale School of Management[1], more than 450 companies have announced their withdrawal from Russia's economy since Putin launched the war in February, despite in some cases the significant commercial impact this will have.
-Other companies have found it less straightforward to weigh the different strands of E, S and G alongside ethical considerations.
+According to the Yale School of Management[1], more than 450 companies have announced their withdrawal from Russia’s economy since Putin launched the war in February, despite in some cases the significant commercial impact this will have.

 Uniqlo-owner Fast Retailing, for example, originally planned to continue operations in Russia, arguing that “clothing is a necessity of life”, before bowing to public pressure and temporarily closing its stores.
 Its rival Inditex has also temporarily closed outlets.
 Likewise, consumer goods giant Reckitt Benckiser, which has continued operations in the country in the face of public outcry, cited a “duty of care” to its 1,300 staff in Russia, and consumers’ need for hygiene and health products.
 Both cases demonstrate companies trying to balance the social and ethical challenges they face.